 Technically anyone can report a death to a Coroner but in the main the reports will come from medical professionals or the Police.
 However a family can report the death of a loved one if they have concerns about their care and treatment prior to their death.

 In short, no. The Coroner will have the conduct of the Inquest hearing and will ask the majority of any questions asked of witnesses.
-However as an Interested Party you have a right to ask questions yourself.
+However as an Interested Person you have a right to ask questions yourself.
 You may want to seek advice regarding this and even be represented during the hearing to ensure that all pertinent questions are asked of any witnesses and to make sure that you feel that you have explored any issues that you have concerns about.

 Contact Allington Hughes today to ensure that your matter is dealt with in an efficient and professional manner by fully qualified and experienced legal representatives.